ryparker/Awesome-List/README.md

 Testing

+- 🌟 [Chromatic](https://www.chromatic.com/) - Chromatic is a visual regression testing tool for storybook.
+This is a must if you've put the work into writing stories for you components.
+When new code is pushed Chromatic will automatically genereate image diffs from the new vs old stories.
+If a diff is found it will wait for a reviewer to approve before replacing the baseline.
 - [Page Speed Insights](https://developers.google.com/speed/pagespeed/insights/) - PageSpeed Insights analyzes the content of a web page, then generates suggestions to make that page faster.
 - [EggPlant](https://www.eggplantsoftware.com/) - Applying Artificial Intelligence and Machine Learning to move from predominantly manual Quality Assurance to automated QA helps support a new culture of working, to help you deliver DevOps at scale and optimize your User' Experiences (UX).